Brick Calculator

 Introduction

-Whether you’re planning to build house, garden wall or a home extension, our free brick calculator helps you determine the exact number of bricks you’ll need.
+Whether you’re planning to build a house, garden wall or a home extension, our free brick calculator helps you determine the exact number of bricks you’ll need.
 Designed specifically for UK building standards and custom alterations, it ensures accuracy and convenience for laymen and professionals alike.
-This tool saves time, reduce wastage and helps you as a project estimator.
-It has all type of standard bricks and blocks dimensions.
+This tool saves time, reduces wastage and helps you as a project estimator.
+It has all types of standard bricks and blocks dimensions.

 How to Use the Tool